College of Engineering, Pune: ZEST

 ZEST is the annual sports festival of COEP Technological University carrying the legacy since its beginning in the year 2002.
 More than 70 colleges across the country participate in the same.
 ZEST nurtures the idea "For the students, by the students".
 ZEST is a 3-day sporting extravaganza in which 20+ sports are played on a large-covered COEP Playground.
 It is a battlefield where there are no limits to challenges.
 In addition to this, ZEST hosts flagship events like Cyclothon, Marathon, Self-Defence Workshops, Fitness Sessions, and Sportsdeck Sessions.
-ZEST is graced with eminent chief guests like Geeta Phogat, Sandeep Singh, Lalita Babar, Rahi Sarnobat, Sultan Dange, Milkha Singh, Shireen Limaye, Aslam Inamdar, Mohit Goyat, Yogesh Nikam.
+ZEST is graced with eminent chief guests like Kedar Jadhav, Geeta Phogat, Sandeep Singh, Lalita Babar, Rahi Sarnobat, Sultan Dange, Milkha Singh, Shireen Limaye, Aslam Inamdar, Mohit Goyat, Yogesh Nikam.

 Impressions

-Impressions, is the annual cultural festival of CoEP, which is held every year in the 2nd week of December and lasts for 3 days.
+Impressions is the annual cultural festival of CoEP, which is held every year in the 2nd week of December and lasts for 3 days.
 Impressions was formed as a platform "For the Artists, By the Artists", to provide opportunities for people from the fields of Dance, Music, Theater, Art, and Fashion to display their talent.
 The events span over six main modules, namely – Dance, Music, Arts and Crafts, Dramatics, Photography, and Writing.

-Student Clubs and Chapters
+Student clubs and chapters

 CSI COEP Student Chapter

 The Computer Society of India (CSI) Student Chapter of College of Engineering Pune (COEP), established in October 2018 is the college's largest technical chapter.
 It organizes a number of technical activities including workshops, competitions, technical symposiums, guest lectures etc. for its student members.
 Under the guidance of Department of Computer Engineering and Information Technology COEP, the student chapter has over 300 members and is run by a Core Team and faculty from the department.